 CSA security levels Basic, Substantial and High

-The details of the CSA assurance levels will be worked out separately in every CSA certification scheme due to the need for a tailor-made security approach to products, services and processes.
+The details of the CSA assurance levels will be worked out separately for every CSA certification scheme due to the need for a tailor-made security approach to products, services and processes.

 The EU Agency for Cybersecurity (ENISA) develops and maintains the CSA certification schemes.
 The member states are also closely involved in this process and are represented in the European Cybersecurity Certification Group (ECCG).
 Formally, the ECCG’s role is to advise the European Commission in the field of cybersecurity and certification, but a certification scheme will never be formalised without broad support.